r03ert0/brainspell/dockerfiles/README.txt

 - At that stage, if you go to localhost:8888 you should see that it is serving brainspell.

+- Change the permissions of LuceneIndex (the search tool) from the dockerfile directory:

+  chmod -R a+rwx ../site/php/LuceneIndex

+  Or the equivalent appropriate command on Windows

+- At that stage, if you have pull from the BIDS-collaborative, brainspell should be up and running in localhost:8888  Congrats if that's the case !

 - You can pause and resume the container as follows:

   docker stop brainspell